operaads/docs/docs/ofd/integrate-pixel-to-gtm/README.md

-# OperaAds Pixel Integration Guide
+# SO Pixel Integration Guide

-This documentation is to demonstrate how to integrate OperaAds Pixel Code to Google Tag Manager.
+This documentation is to demonstrate how to integrate SO Pixel Code to Google Tag Manager.

-## Step 1: Setup Opera Pixel in Google Tag Manager
+## Step 1: Setup SO Pixel in Google Tag Manager

 Visit: [https://tagmanager.google.com/](https://tagmanager.google.com/)